jturnley/BA2Manager/NEXUS_DESCRIPTION.md

-# BA2 Manager Pro - The Ultimate BA2 Limit Fix
+# BA2 Manager - The Ultimate BA2 Limit Fix

 **Tired of hitting the 255 BA2 limit in Fallout 4?**
 **Does your game crash because you have too many mods?**

-**BA2 Manager Pro** is a modern, standalone tool designed to help you manage your Fallout 4 archives effortlessly.
+**BA2 Manager** is a modern, standalone tool designed to help you manage your Fallout 4 archives effortlessly.
 It takes the guesswork out of the BA2 limit and keeps your load order stable.

 ---